 Many church organists seem to live under the illusion that they personally own the organ in their church so it’s very difficult, if not impossible, to get them to slide their posterior off the organ bench.
 They are very immaturely possessive of “their” organ.
 Even when dealing with a trained organist, the church organist’s approach can be that s/he is going to “break the organ” or change his/her presets, which I always assured them I would not do in my introductory letters asking if I might use “their” organ for practise time.

 I suspect that Diane Bish is not like the pieces of work organists I’m speaking negatively about.
 I think she would welcome anyone to play the organ.
 The same goes for Paul Jacobs at The Juilliard School.
-I’ve never had the pleasure of meeting him but he seems like the nicest guy.
+I’ve never had the pleasure of meeting him but he seems like the nicest guy, but to my knowledge he’s not a church organist.
+He’s busy at Juilliard.
 Also Benjamin Straley (former Organist at Washington National Cathedral in the District of Columbia) and Thomas Sheehan (current Organist at WNC).
 None of them are your typical, uptight, stuffy church organists.
-They are four superb organists who come to mind who I sense from them would gladly give another organist the opportunity and thrill of playing the church organ.
+They are four superb organists who come to mind who I sense from them would gladly give another organist the opportunity and thrill of playing the parish or cathedral church organ.
 People like that are the genuine artists among us and secure with themselves.
 It’s the insecure and immature people who act difficult, probably because they’re concerned that another organist will “show them up” as the expression goes.
 Well, I was never interested in “showing anybody up.”
-I just wanted to work on some repertoire to consider giving an organ performance.
+That was never my intent and it never crossed my mind.
+I just wanted to work on some mostly French organ repertoire to consider giving an organ performance.
 I wanted to perform the Widor Toccata, Jehan Alain’s Litanies, some organ works by Herbert Howells, and others.
+But, that was not going to happen because of the difficult pieces of work (and I’m being polite) of the AGO.

 I mentioned Diane Bish up above.
 I guess that caused a coronary arrest for some people reading this.
 I know some people don’t like Diane, are critical of her and or don’t like her playing.
 As far as I’m concerned: Diane, Mary Roman (her producer) and her production crew did an excellent job on The Joy of Music.
 The main criticism of Diane is that she was too flashy in her performance attire and or didn’t play things as they were written in the score.
 I was there for her music and her artistry.
 I couldn’t care less what she wore.
 Only the shallow and superficial people are obsessed with that type of thing.
 As for her not honouring the wishes of the composer in the score, I watched all of her programmes many times and I only noticed two occasions where, in a couple of measures of a piece, she didn’t play it according to the authentic edition score that I have.
 What pieces do I have in mind?
 One piece was the last couple of measures of the Dubois Sortie-Toccata, as I remember.
 The other was the Widor Toccata where — from what I could see from the camera angle — she didn’t hold that awkward top C in the left hand thumb down on the upper manual at the end of that piece each time she played it.
 That top C in the left hand thumb is awkward which may be why she didn’t look like she was holding it down (her LH thumb was sticking up) because the organist has to lean way over to the right to feel comfortable playing that.
 And the LH is on an upper manual to begin with which makes it a bit more uncomfortable depending upon how one is sitting and the height of the organ bench.
 Also, the length of one’s arms can play a factor here too.
 So, assuming she wasn’t holding the top C down, did anyone notice but me?
 I don’t think so.
 I suspect if one didn’t have the score and had never played the piece, one wouldn’t have known of these slight changes she made, and I don’t know why she made them, but a couple of measures in a piece that aren’t exactly per the score doesn’t stop me from enjoying her playing.
 She studied with Jehan Alain’s sister (Marie-Claire Alain) in Amsterdam, so maybe the slight changes Diane made really came from Ms Alain?
 I don’t know.
 It doesn’t really concern me.
 Having played the Dubois, I knew that it didn’t quite end the way Diane ended it, but that was her thing.
 Well-trained musicians — and Diane is obviously well-trained — try to be as faithful to the wishes of the composer and honour the score as closely as possible.
 I’m not going to nitpick Diane over a couple of measures in one or two pieces, and people who do so need to find a new hobby such as maybe flower arranging or they need to find something to polish to take their mind off of Diane and nitpicking her playing.
 If you don’t like her playing, there’s a solution to that: Watch somebody else, until you find something wrong with them to nitpick them to death, you useless trash.
 I’ve had it up to here with the self-appointed, know-it-all classical music armchair critics — who ruin classical music for a lot of people — who have nothing else to do in their pathetic lives than to sit around nitpicking classical music performances to death.
 And one often gets the impression that these arm chair critics have never studied music or any instrument, yet they consider themselves an “expert.”
 Why not give us a link to your performance of the piece to show us all how it’s supposed to be played, according to omnipotent you!
 Ugh.
 I can’t stand these trash.